ku-sldg/plih/_funs/3-Function-Features.md

 ## Exercises

 1. Many languages (Haskell included) allow both strict and lazy evaluation.
 Define a new language that implements this feature by defining two versions of `App`, - `AppS` and `AppL`.
 Do not worry about a concrete syntax.
 Simply replace `App` in the abstract syntax and define a new `eval` function.
+2. Implement the Z combinator using FBAE with static scoping.
+3. Implement `multiply x y` that works by starting with `0` and adding `x` to it `y` times using the Z combinator.

 ## Notes